The abelian state hidden subgroup problem: Learning stabilizer groups and beyond: Learning stabilizer groups

 In quantum learning theory, the standard access model typically involves learning properties of a single quantum state.
 However, for the symmetry identification tasks explored in this work, it is both natural and beneficial to consider access to a collection of unknown quantum states that exhibit the same underlying symmetry.
 A canonical example of this arises with states residing in the code space of a common stabilizer code.
 It is entirely plausible to encounter scenarios where the goal is to identify the stabilizer code based on access to multiple different states in the code space, rather than repeated access to a single one.
 This situation might, for instance, occur when intercepting a stream of encoded quantum information being transmitted over a quantum communication channel.

-In this vein, here we define the following problem: \begin{defi}[Learning hidden stabilizer codes] Let $\{\ket{\psi_i}\}_i\in\CC^{d^n}$ be a collection of states on $n$ qudits all belonging to the code space of some stabilizer code.
+In this vein, here we define the following variant of the hidden stabilizer group problem from \cref{def:hidden-stabilizer-group}: \begin{defi}[Learning hidden stabilizer codes] Let $\{\ket{\psi_i}\}_i\in\CC^{d^n}$ be a collection of states on $n$ qudits all belonging to the code space of some stabilizer code.
 In other words, assume that there is a stabilizer group $S\subseteq \mathcal{P}_n$, such that for all $i$,

-while for all $\ket{\psi_i}$ and $P \in \mathcal{P}_n \setminus S$, $|\bra{\psi_i} P \ket{\psi_i}| \leq 1-\epsilon$.
+while for all $\ket{\psi_i}$ and $P \in \mathrm{P}_n \setminus \mathrm{S}$, $|\bra{\psi_i} P \ket{\psi_i}| \leq 1-\epsilon$.
 The hidden stabilizer code problem asks to identify $S$ given access to copies of $\{\ket{\psi_i}\}_i$. \end{defi}

 We can solve this problem by essentially following the same steps as outlined in \cref{ssec:learning-weyl}.
 In particular, we again take the hidden subgroup $H$ to be the phaseless version of the stabilizer group $S$ which defines the code space.
 We implement the same POVM from \cref{eq:povm-weyl} but on $\bigotimes_{i=1}^D \ket{\psi_i}\bra{\psi_i}$ in order to sample from the distribution